DataDog/integrations-core/jenkins/README.md

-***The Jenkins Agent check is deprecate.
+***The Jenkins Agent check is deprecated.
 To send Jenkins metrics, events, and service checks to Datadog, install and configure the [Datadog plugin for Jenkins](https://github.com/DataDog/jenkins-datadog-plugin).***